 What makes the price jump

 Selling online is the biggest cost multiplier.
-A basic Shopify store on the $42/month plan is manageable.
+A basic Shopify store on the $42/month annual plan is manageable.
 A custom online store with specific shipping rules and inventory management can cost $15,000-40,000+ to build, plus $200-500/month in running costs.
 Don't forget payment processing fees on top: Stripe charges 1.7% + 30c per Australian card transaction, and buy-now-pay-later services like Afterpay take 4-6%.

 Connecting to other systems (CRMs, booking platforms, accounting software) adds $2,000-10,000 per integration.